crispinprojects/talkcalendar/README.md

 ## Install

-A pre-built executable binary of the latest version of Talk Calendar for x86 Debian Trixie GTK4 desktops is available and can be downloaded from the binary directory.
-This have been built using C and GTK 4.18 and tested using Debian Trixie with the [GNOME](https://www.gnome.org/) and  [XFCE](https://xfce.org/) desktops.
+A pre-built executable binary of the latest version of Talk Calendar for x86 Debian Trixie GNOME  and Ubuntu desktops is available and can be downloaded from the binary directory.
+This have been built and tested using Debian Trixie with the [GNOME](https://www.gnome.org/) desktop.
 Once downloaded and unzipped make sure that Talk Calendar has executable permissions before running.
 To change permissions and run Talk Calendar from the terminal use the commands below.
 ```
 chmod +x talkcalendar
 ./talkcalendar